SAP/luigi/docs/luigi-ux-features.md

 #### Horizontal navigation/tabNav height

-If you are using [tabNav](navigation-parameters-reference.md#tabnav), especially in combination with other elements such as splitView, you may want to adjust the tabNav height.
-To do so, use the `--luigi__horizontal-nav--height` variable.
+You can define a custom height for the horizontal navigation/[tabNav](navigation-parameters-reference.md#tabnav) by using the `--luigi__horizontal-nav--height` variable.
 The default value is 2.75rem.

 ```html
 :root{